-- All AD security groups and local groups all have a unique SID that is unique to the AD domain for Domain based groups or the individual computer for local groups
+- All AD security groups and local groups outside of the Builtin domain groups have a unique SID that is unique to the AD domain for Domain based groups or the individual computer for local groups

-- The exception being the local Administrators group which is always the same SID
+- However, the Builtin Administrators group always has the same SID

 - Best practice when using a Security Group with ILT is to use the 3 dots and select the group itself, though this really only works for Domain based groups

 - You CAN just type in the name of the group as we have discussed before, but this really only works for Domain based groups, it does NOT appear to work for local groups

 - Therefore using the 3 dots on a machine and selecting a non-Builtin local group would really only work for that one machine and no others

 - However, since the local Administrators group has the same SID on every computer, you CAN use this group, but not by just typing it in, you have to use the 3 dots to get its SID